 \paragraph{Watermarking and Red-Green Watermarks.} Watermarking is the technique of hiding information in data that is difficult for others to remove but can be detected by an algorithm to read the hidden information.
 Some successful watermark implementations already exist, such as \cite{kirchenbauer_watermark_2023}, \cite{christ_undetectable_2023}, and there is ongoing research by \cite{aaronson_my_2022, aaronson_watermarking_2023}.
-Specifically, \cite{kirchenbauer_watermark_2023}, which we also include in our ensemble watermark and all our comparisons, separates tokens into a green and red list, where tokens in the green list get a weight boost to increase their representation in the output.
-This leads to generated text mostly consisting of words from the green list, while human written text naturally also uses words from the red list. \citet{xiang2024reversible} address the issue of replacing sensitive words and make use of Sentence-BERT~\citep{reimers2019sentence}. \citet{zhao_provable_2023} also use red-green watermarking, but instead of dynamically generating the red-green list, use a fixed list to simplify the grouping strategy. \citet{kuditipudi_robust_2024} then test several sampling schemes to improve watermark performance.
+The work by \cite{kirchenbauer_watermark_2023}, which we also include in our ensemble watermark and all our comparisons, divides tokens into two categories: a green list and a red list.
+Tokens in the green list are given a weight boost to enhance their representation in the generated output.
+As a result, the generated text predominantly consists of words from the green list, while human-written text naturally incorporates words from the red list.
+Additionally, \citet{xiang2024reversible} tackle the challenge of replacing sensitive words by utilizing Sentence-BERT~\citep{reimers2019sentence}. \citet{zhao_provable_2024} also use red-green watermarking, but instead of dynamically generating the red-green list, use a fixed list to simplify the grouping strategy. \citet{kuditipudi_robust_2024} then test several sampling schemes to improve watermark performance.
 The Duwak approach~\cite {zhu_duwak_2024} combines the red-green watermark feature with a sampling scheme to improve watermarking; it does, however, not combine multiple logit watermark features as we do.